Camshaft2022/CI_PP1_FS/README.md

 - __Membership page__
 Membership section provides a detailed sign up so that coaches will be able to tailor the workouts to the individuals objectives

+- __contact section__
+the websites contact us and further information section has

+opening times box

+google map for location or directions if needed

 ### Logo and Navigation Bar
 - Featured on all five pages
 - The navbar is fully responsive and is downsized on smaller screens